Project-OpenBytes/portex/docs/source/schema/template_type.rst

  Parameters
 ************

-OpenBytes Schema provides ``template`` type to define customized configurable type.
+OpenBytes Schema provides ``template`` type to define customized configurable types.

 |  Two parameters are provided in ``template`` type for defining the parameters and how the
-   parameters take affect:
+   parameters take effect:
 |   - ``params`` is used to indicate the parameters.
-|   - ``declaration`` is used to indicate how the parameters take affect.
+|   - ``declaration`` is used to indicate how the parameters take effect.

 .. list-table::
    :header-rows: 1